Kehom/GodotAddonPack/readme.md

 \* Activating this plugin only adds the script into the auto-load list (with default name `OverlayDebugInfo`).
 Alternatively you can manually add the script to your auto-load list, meaning that you can set your preferred name to access the functionality.

+#### line3d.gd

+Interdependency: none\
+Requires Activation: yes*

+This little script is meant to make things easier to draw lines in 3D.
+Using the default `add_line()` function will draw a line that will last for a single frame.
+There is the option to add lines that will last for the specified amount of seconds (`add_timed_line()`).

+\* Activating this plugin only adds the script into the auto-load list (with default name `DebugLine3D`).
+Alternatively you can manually add the script to your auto-load list, meaning that you can set your preferred name to access the functionality.

 ### General

 As mentioned this addon is meant to contain some "general use" scripts.